Assembly probe to look at report that Cuomo relatives got preferential treatment

 Cuomo spokesman Rich Azzopardi said the latest claim is another one of the "insincere efforts to rewrite the past."

 Cuomo’s brother, CNN anchor Chris Cuomo, contracted the virus early.
 He has fully recovered.
-Chris Cuomo was one of the relatives The Washington Post said benefitted from quick testing.
+Chris Cuomo was one of the relatives The Washington Post said benefited from quick testing.

 State Attorney General Letitia James is heading an investigation into the sexual harassment claims against Cuomo.
-A spokesman didn’t immediately respond to a request for comment on whether the attorney general would investigation the claim made by The Washington Post.
+A spokesman said he was unsure if the accusations made in the Washingotn Post would come under the jurisdiction of the attorney general.
+Generally, the office usually needs referrals from the governor to investigate claims of corruption.

+Sen. Phil Boyle (R-Bay Shore) called on James to investigate what appears to be misuse of state resources, which he said would violate public officer's law.

 State Republican Chairman Nick Langworthy said the preferential treatment would be "a gross abuse of power."